shamimaaktar1/ChatGPT4SA/README.md

 ### Phase 3: Conducting the Empirical Validations

 <p>
-  Empirical validations of collaborative architecture are conducted as a continuation of this study, completing the first two phases and proposing further research.
+  Empirical validations of collaborative architecting are conducted as a continuation of this study, completing the first two phases and proposing further research.
 </p>